koba-jon/pytorch_cpp/Multiclass_Classification/ResNet/README.md

 # ResNet
-This is the implementation of "ResNet" for Multiclass-Classification.<br>
+This is the implementation of "ResNet" for Multiclass Classification.<br>
 Original paper: K. He, X. Zhang, S. Ren, and J. Sun.
 Deep residual learning for image recognition.
 In Proceesings of the IEEE Conference on Computer Vision and Pattern Recognition, 2016. [link](http://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html)

 ## Usage